aosabook/500lines/contingent/chapter.rst

 that added and removed dependencies dynamically as cross references were added, updated, and then later deleted.

-In the sections that follows we will construct such a tool in Python, named Contingent, that guarantees correctness in the presence of dynamic dependencies while performing the fewest possible rebuild steps.
+In the sections that follow we will construct such a tool in Python, named Contingent, that guarantees correctness in the presence of dynamic dependencies while performing the fewest possible rebuild steps.